halido/case_study/README.md

     npm start

+Once the application has compiled, you can go to <http://localhost:4200> in your browser.
+Be sure that the Web.Host application is running at the same time.

 > Sample Csv File **hotels.csv** is located in **root** folder

 > Uploaded Csv Files & Exported Files are located in **src/CaseStudy.Web.Host/wwwroot/Upload**